ArchiveArea/ProfanityFilter/README.md

 ---
-# This archive continues to be developed at [ProfanityFilter](https://github.com/ReinfyTeam/ProfanityFilter)
+# This repository has been archived.
+Please try using [ProfanityFilter](https://github.com/ReinfyTeam/ProfanityFilter)
 ---